-I'm a Lecturer in Digital Media at Queen Mary University of London, working at the Centre for Digital Music (C4DM), School of Electronic Engineering and Computer Science.
+I'm Senior Lecturer (Associate Professor) in Digital Media at Queen Mary University of London, working at the Centre for Digital Music (C4DM), School of Electronic Engineering and Computer Science.

 I received an MSc degree at Queen Mary University of London, and a subsequent PhD degree in 2012 at the same institution.
 My doctoral thesis titled “Semantic Audio Analysis—Utilities and Applications” describes novel applications of semantic audio analysis, Semantic Web technologies and ontology-based information management in Music Information Retrieval as well as in intelligent audio production tools.